Code generation for ESP 8266 (Smart Socket)

 "$(@__DIR__)/esp8266_smart_socket_code")

-The files generated in the specified directory will be connected in the user sketch esp8266_smart_socket.ino.
-Also in the sketch macros and variables are defined, libraries and ntp-server are connected, delay of the calculation cycle is set.
-Download these files and load them into ESP8266 using Arduino IDE.
+We will connect the files generated in the specified directory in the user sketch. esp8266_smart_socket.ino.
+Macros and variables are also defined in the sketch, libraries and the ntp server are connected, and the calculation cycle delay is set.
+Download these files and upload them to ESP8266 using Arduino IDE.

-The external libraries used for this example are C: NTPClient, ESP8266WiFi, WiFiUdp.
+For this example, external libraries are used with: NTPClient, ESP8266WiFi, WiFiUdp.
 The NTP server is accessed at "pool.ntp.org ".

-Explanations of the user sketch code operation are given in its comments.
+Explanations of how the user sketch code works are given in its comments.

 Code execution on ESP 8266

-After successfully compiling the custom sketch and loading the code into the controller, the following diagnostic output can be observed in the Arduino IDE port monitor:
+After successfully compiling the user sketch and uploading the code to the controller, the following diagnostic output can be observed in the monitor of the Arduino IDE port:

-The "Socket is on" message in the diagnostic output is accompanied by switching on of the input signal status LED on the relay module and switching of the relay power contacts.
+The "Socket is on" message in the diagnostic output is accompanied by the switching on of the input status LED on the relay module and switching of the relay power contacts.

 Conclusion

-This demo describes the development of the Engee model and its execution on the target device - the ESP 8266 controller.
-This model implements interaction with the controller peripherals - serial port, digital output and WiFi module, and also implements NTP-server polling and processing of the received values.
-The result of the model and the programme based on it is a reproduced principle of smart socket operation.
+This demo discusses the development of the Engee model and its subsequent execution on the target device, the ESP 8266 controller.
+This model implements interaction with the controller's peripherals - a serial port, a digital output, and a WiFi module, as well as implements NTP server polling and processing of received values.
+The result of the work of the model and the program based on it is a reproduced principle of operation of a "smart" outlet.